 The U.S.-led war in Afghanistan has gone badly.
 Said Maureen Dowd, “After nine years, more than a thousand troops dead, and hundreds of billions spent that could have been put toward developing new forms of fuel so that all our miseries and all our fun doesn’t derive from oil, we’ve fought our way to a stalemate….
-Even our corrupt puppet doesn’t think we can prevail….Hamid Karzai told two former Afghan officials that he had lost faith in the Americans and was trying to strike his own deal with the Taliban and Pakistan.”
-(Dowd, June 22, 2010). .
+Even our corrupt puppet doesn’t think we can prevail .Hamid Karzai told two former Afghan officials that he had lost faith in the Americans and was trying to strike his own deal with the Taliban and Pakistan.”
+(Dowd, June 22, 2010)

-So American interests may have been undercut by the man we installed in Kabul and propped up after a fraudulent election.
-American officials have vacillated between criticizing him openly and making nice.
-If he succeeds at brokering a deal, it will likely embarrass the administration and sully America’s reputation abroad, but also provide the administration’s excuse for drawing down most of its troops in Afghanistan and narrowing its long-term mission.
+So American interests may have been undercut by the man installed in Kabul and propped up after a fraudulent election.
+American officials vacillated between criticizing him openly and making nice.
+If he succeeded at brokering a deal, it would likely embarrass the administration and sully America’s reputation abroad, but also provide the administration’s excuse for drawing down most of its troops in Afghanistan and narrowing its long-term mission.
 Getting out of wars is a lot more difficult than getting into them.

-When President Obama acceded to pressures for a “troop surge” in Afghanistan,[endnote on General McChrystal’s’s lobbying effort from UK-cut] what had been “Bush’s War” became “Obama’s War,” with all the attendant political risks to himself, to his administration and to incumbent Democrats seeking reelection.37.
-Yet not committing to sending in more troops might have been riskier still: proof positive that a president who had never served in the military lacked the will to fight.
+When President Obama acceded to pressures for a “troop surge” in Afghanistan, what had been “Bush’s War” became “Obama’s War,” with all the attendant political risks to himself, to his administration and to incumbent Democrats seeking reelection.37.
+Yet not committing to sending in more troops would have been riskier still: proof positive that a president who had never served in the military lacked the will to fight.

 The war was plagued from the start by predictable tensions between the need for military power used to “take out” the enemy and the need to win Afghanis’ hearts and minds.
 The latter concern prompted the since fired General Stanley McChrystal to order a change in the rules of engagement with the enemy so as to reduce unintended killings and maiming of innocent civilians.
 He’d warned his troops about “insurgent math” — for each innocent you kill, you make 10 enemies.

-But these altered rules have left American and allied troops more vulnerable to attack by the enemy and unclear as to when and how to use firepower.
+But these altered rules left American and allied troops more vulnerable to attack by the enemy and unclear as to when and how to use firepower.
 McChrystal’s replacement as Commander in Afghanistan, the highly respected General David Petraeus, vowed to clarify the rules of engagement and to mend fences with Karzai.

 But the key dilemmas would remain in place.
 As in Iraq, “liberation” comes to be seen over time as “occupation.”
-The fiercely independent Afghanis whom we’ve pledged to help became dependent on our largesse at the same time as they wanted to be rid of us.
+The fiercely independent Afghanis whom we’d pledged to help became dependent on our largesse at the same time as they wanted to be rid of us.
 Afghanis are factionalized along ethnic and regional lines but they are as one in seeking to beat back foreign invaders.
 Our continued presence fuels the Taliban’s call for Jihad against the “infidel” and our untoward actions, such as the killing of innocent civilians, often fulfill their worst prophecies.
 Recall conflict theorist Thomas Schelling’s (1960) distinction between moves and speech.
 Moves, such as errant aerial bombardments, have an evidentiary quality greater than mere expressions of good intentions.

-Those, like the Taliban, who want us out, are confident that they can outwait us after these many years of stalemate.
-This has been President Karzai’s argument but it was also voiced by Vice-President Biden and by U.S. State Department officials, including former Ambassador Karl Eikenberry [date,spell-check, fact check] at a time when the generals were pressuring the administration to provide more troops.
+Those, like the Taliban, who wanted us out, were confident that they could outwait us after these many years of stalemate.
+This has been President Karzai’s argument but it was also voiced by Joseph Biden and by U.S. State Department officials, including former Ambassador Karl Eikenberry at a time when the generals were pressuring the administration to provide more troops.